migueldcepeda/gray-mail-deleter/README.md

 ## Installation

-If not already done so, begin by downloading [MAMP](MAMP or MAMP PRO) onto your machine.
+If not already done so, begin by downloading [MAMP or MAMP PRO][mamp] onto your machine.
 A license may be provided to you for the installation of MAMP PRO by UIE's System Administrator.

 Clone the repository into a newly created project directory.
 In the project directory, one level above downloaded repository, create a file named `config.ini` and enter your Mailchimp API key in the following format: